Bus depots of MTA Regional Bus Operations: Tuskegee Airmen Depot

 The Tuskegee Airmen Depot is located at 1552 Lexington Avenue, filling the block bounded by Park Avenue, Lexington Avenue, and 99th and 100th Streets in the East Harlem neighborhood of Manhattan (40.78842°N 73.950605°W), north of the 96th Street subway station, and near the 97th Street portal of the Park Avenue Tunnel.
 The depot had been a car barn for streetcars on the Lexington Avenue Line, built in 1895.
 The depot was closed in spring 1998 and was demolished, and reconstructed, while the Michael J. Quill Depot was opened to replace it.
 The depot reopened on September 7, 2003, taking on a number of routes from the Hudson Depot.
 It became the Tuskegee Airmen Depot on March 23, 2012, in honor of the famous World War II airmen.
 The facility has drawn the ire of many East Harlem residents; many residents cite high asthma rates in the area and the fact that the depot is in a residential area.
+As of May 2021, only the M31 runs with Hybrid-Electric buses.